 The lessons (some of which have already been presented at international conferences & masterclasses around Europe) are broken down into short sections so you can spread out the content over days, weeks or months - as you want.

 The most informative and useful course I’ve ever seen for reaching promoters and bookers... and I’ve seen a few!

 It’s a well thought out plan of action that is easy to understand and follow, while giving artists a birds eye view of how promoters think.

-DECISION TIME: Ready to book more gigs for 2021?
+DECISION TIME: Ready to book more gigs for 2024 and beyond?

 If you want something different for your project in the coming months and years, you probably need to do something different.

 If your booking efforts so far haven’t been giving you the results you want, putting more time into the same methods won’t necessarily make a difference.